Scarlet Leatherflower

 Maintenance

 Fast growing.
 A very hardy and drought tolerant clematis.
 Twines on fences and other plants or will sprawl as a ground cover.
 A great choice for small spaces.
 Cannot tolerate poor drainage.
 Provides a subtle, beautiful accent to a shady areas.
 Blooms best with half a day of sun.
 Keep roots cool.
 Dies to the ground in fall.
-Although widely cultivated, it is native only to the southeastern part of the Edwards Plateau Ecoregion.
+Although native only to the southeastern part of the Edwards Plateau Ecoregion it has become popular across the state.
+Extra care may be needed for it to grow in other regions.
 WARNING: toxic to humans and pets.
-Propagation: softwood cutting, seed.
+Native habitat: limestone cliffs, rocky slopes, streamsides.

 Blooms March-July.
 A low twining vine.
 Stems are bare for the first two feet.
 Leaves have 6-10 oval to nearly round leaflets, with one tendril-like terminal leaf.
 Leathery, bell-shaped, reddish orange to scarlet flowers, have flared tips.
 Petals are absent, sepals are showy, appearing on new growth only.
 After the flower blooms, a feathery ball of plumed seeds will appear.